alex-massa/extract-jsonpaths/README.md

   ```sh
   npx extract-jsonpaths extract <input-file>
   ```
-- Directly from `node_modules`:
+- From `node_modules`:
   ```sh
   ./node_modules/.bin/extract-jsonpaths extract <input-file>
   ```

 ### Install from Source

-After cloning this repository, install the package from source from its directory:
+Install the package from source after cloning this repository:
 ```sh
 git clone https://github.com/alex-massa/extract-jsonpaths.git
 cd extract-jsonpaths
 npm install .
 ```

-The tool can the be invoked using Node.js:
+The tool can then be invoked using Node.js:
 ```sh
 node extract-jsonpaths extract <input-file>
 ```

 ## Build Options

-To compile the tool into a standalone binary executable, use the Makefile `compile` goal. \
+The Makefile `compile` goal will build a standalone binary executable which can be distributed to clients not running Node.js. \
 Optionally specify a platform for compatibility:
 ```
 make compile                    # Linux
 make compile PLATFORM=darwin    # macOS
 ```

-After compilation, the tool can be invoked directly by using the generated `./extract-jsonpaths` binary. \
+After compilation, the tool can be invoked via the generated `./extract-jsonpaths` binary:
-For example:
 ```sh
 ./extract-jsonpaths extract <input-file>
 ```